chris17453/pybin-onator/README.md

 - Python 2.7 script to static binary

+# Description

-This docker creates a static version of python 2.7.16.
+- This docker creates a static version of python 2.7.16.
-It uses cython to compile the python script into c code.
+- It uses cython to compile the python script into c code.
-It compiles the c code and links it with the static pythoin binarys.
+- It compiles the c code and links it with the static pythoin binarys.
-The output is a static / portable/ standalone binary.
+- The output is a static / portable/ standalone binary.

 ## Environment variables